kebedemeron905/ERPtoATP/Documentation.md

 ***
 <br/>

-## 1.13 : Register Custom Script as a library under OIC Libraries <br/>
+## 1.13 : Register Custom Script as a Library Under OIC Libraries <br/>
 NOTE: a registered library can later be called as a function during integration. <br/>
 <br/>